floweredscarf/su25/labs/lab09/index.md

 Change of Base Formula
 : $$\log_b x = \frac{\log_a x}{\log_a b}$$

+### Logarithmic Algorithms

-Algorithms for which the running time is logarithmic are those where processing discards a large proportion of values in each iterations.
+Algorithms for which the running time is logarithmic are those where **processing discards a large proportion of values in each iterations**.
 The binary search algorithm is an example.
-We can use binary search in order to guess a number that a person is thinking of.
+Given a sorted array, we can use binary search in order to guess a number that a person is thinking of.
 In each iteration, we guess a number and are told whether the number they're thinking of is higher or lower than our guess.
 The algorithm then discards half the possible values for the searched-for number, repeating the process in the other half.
 Thus, we continually divide the size of the problem by 2 until there is only one value left.